HathorNetwork/rfcs/projects/atomic-swap-service/headless-wallet.md

 To ensure the informed parameters are correct, a `get` request will also be made at this time to the service backend, and a validation executed on the received contents.
 Any failure found on the process will be thrown and the registration discarded.

+### Listened Proposals endpoint
+A new route `[GET] /wallet/atomic-swap/tx-proposal/listenedProposals` will be created, allowing the user to retrieve the list of `proposalIds` currently being listened to.
+No password should be retrieved on this call.

-### Fetch
+### Fetch endpoint
 A new route `[GET] /wallet/atomic-swap/tx-proposal/fetch/{proposalId}` will be created, allowing the user to pool the service backend for updates on a registered proposal.

 Calls to this route for a `proposalId` that has not been registered will raise a `404` error.

-### Update
+### Update endpoint
 The [current workflow](https://hathor.gitbook.io/hathor/guides/headless-wallet/atomic-swap#step-3-bob-updates-alices-partial-transaction) of updating proposals will be kept unaltered, requiring calls to the `[POST] /wallet/atomic-swap/tx-proposal` route.
 However, in order to persist the changes on the Atomic Swap Service, the additional body parameter `service.proposal_id` must also be informed on the request.

 Calling this route with a proposal identifier that has not been registered will raise a `400` error.
 Any errors raised while interacting with the service will also be treated and returned on the http response.

-### Unregister
+### Unregister endpoint
 A new route `[DELETE] /wallet/atomic-swap/tx-proposal/delete/{proposalId}` will be created, allowing the user to stop listening to this proposal for the wallet specified on the request header.

-Should this wallet be the last one listening to the proposal, it should also be removed from the map and its websocket connection closed.
+Also, should a wallet be stopped, all proposals it's currently listening to should also be removed, and its websocket connection closed.

 ### External notifications
 For every listened proposal a websocket connection will be opened with the Atomic Swap Service, informing the application about any changes that happen to it through the event `wallet:update-proposal`.